ss1611/CS220-AU-portfolio-1/README.md

 ## todo
 - create three v&r maps (past, present, future) and add to `assets/img` folder
 - add index.md and an additional file(s) with hyperlinks to each other and populate with project related info: text, images, videos, perhaps some code?
+- add marking rubric here as well as checklist (inlcuding sought feedback from others) and general marking guide